- No SSL on Local Mail Client or Web Mail

 Recently, a new client asked “Why is my email going to spam and ending up in people’s junk folders?”

 Is this happening to you?
 We’ll tell you the common reasons your email goes to junk, how to fix it yourself, and dive in to the technical stuff behind the scenes too.
-You’ll likely want to call on your IT support company for those sections.

 First, imagine for a moment, your client calls to tell you that they did not receive the important email you sent and they were expecting.
 On a call with your client, you find your email landed in their junk mail.
 No harm.
 It happens.

 Then, more clients complain.
 Your emails are in spam or lost in cyber space.
 When you check on your end, your emails are clearly in your sent items folder, but they are nowhere to be found in the clients’ inbox.
+What’s going on?

-Your Spam Score
+5 Factors That Affect Your Spam Score

 Various things contribute to the spam risk rating or spam score of each email sent.